igraph/python-igraph/doc/source/tutorials/topological_sort/topological_sort.rst

    The graph `g`

-- Note that :meth:`topological_sorting` returns a list of vertice ID paths and we can set two modes.
+- :meth:`topological_sorting` returns a list of node IDs.
+- We can set two modes as a parameter.